craft-de-jet/app/devops/README.md

 * __How Stack is Setup__

-The the components to be debugged runs locally along with an `nginx` container which works as a reverse proxy.
+The the components to be debugged runs locally along with an `nginx` in a `docker` container which works as a `reverse proxy`.

 ```text
                                                          +------------+